 This page exists to address books and curriculum choices already available.
-Recommendations mainly go toward Lutheran books by Lutheran authors.
+Some are Lutheran curriculum and recommendations mainly go toward Lutheran books by Lutheran authors.
 At the same time, we would love to be able to recommend tweaking guides, so that we can better Lutheranize some of the really good curriculum options out there.
 (See non-Lutheran options here.)

 Our recommendations are only human and obviously specific to our homes and experiences, but they’ll give you ideas so you yourself can give your children a Lutheran curriculum experience.